steven-mcdonald/murakami_translators/README.md

 ### **Modelling**

-- Further features e.g. ngrams, word order, sentence structure etc.
+- Engineer further features e.g. based on ngrams, word order, sentence structure etc.
+- Adjust the sample size e.g. try ~500 characters or ~2000 characters per chunk
-- Other models e.g. different neural network architectures
+- Test other models e.g. different neural network architectures

 ### **Topic Expansion**

-- Clustering e.g. set 3 clusters - does data cluster on translator?
+- Try unsupervised clustering e.g. set 3 clusters - does data cluster on translator?
-- Another author especially one book with several translators
+- Try the same approach on another author, especially one book with several translators e.g. a 19th century classic that has been re-translated several times.
-- Network map of characters per book
+- Explore the content of the novels e.g. generate a network map of characters per book
-- Analyze web scrape of book reviews for opinions of translators
+- Analyze web scraped book reviews for opinions of translators.
+Have reviewers noticed aspects of the translator's styles?